Business Innovation Leadership

 Students will learn how to think critically, identify and problem solve, through volunteerism and mentorship opportunities within the school and local community.
 Students will also demonstrate communication and team work skills through group activities and apply the fundamental skills of valued leaders in their everyday lives.

 As an Office Administrator, your knowledge of office practices and software enables you to skillfully manage the administrative activities of any size business operation.
-They are employed in large corporations, small businesses, insurance companies, real estate, government departments, and more.
-Office Administrators perform a variety of professional positions in an organization, including, but not limited to: Receptionist, Administrative Assistant, Typist/Word Processing Specialist, Records Clerk, and Office Assistant.
+Office Administrators perform a variety of professional positions in an organization, including, but not limited to: Receptionist, Administrative Assistant, Typist/Word Processing Specialist, Records Clerk and Office Assistant.